Wormhole-X-Treme/Wormhole-X-Treme/README.txt

+Wormhole X-Treme v0.850

-To Install:
+New Install:

-0. Download the zip containing plugin and hsqldb.
+0. Download the zip containing plugin, hsqldb, and gate shape files.

 1. Unzip file into same directory that your craftbukkit.jar exists in.
 This should put the hsqldb.jar into the lib/ folder, the WormholeXTreme.jar into the plugins/ folder,